 CUSTOMER OVERVIEW

-Create Group - allows you to create a group to assign customers to keep track of their Resellers/Enterprise customers and filter them when multiple reseller accounts are managing specific groups of customers.
+- Create Group - allows you to create a group to assign customers to, helping you organize and filter Reseller or Enterprise customers more efficiently when managing multiple accounts or customer segments.

-The Filters button opens a toaster that allows you to filter by Customer Groups, Client info type, or Billing type.
+- Filters - opens a toaster panel that allows filtering by Customer Groups, Client Info Type, or Billing Type.

 PRODUCTS

-The collected information is placed in the following views: Standard, Threat Type, Latest Threats, Category Blocks, Most Used Domains, Investigate, and App Discovery.
+The collected information is placed in the following views: Standard, Category Blocks, Manual Blocklists, Allowlists Requests, Category Blocks, Investigate and CASB..

 -